Gluonic evanescent operators: classification and one-loop renormalization: Renormalization of dim-10 physical operators

 \section{Renormalization of dim-10 physical operators}

-In this appendix we give the renormalization of dim-10 physical operators, which contains nonzero mixing to the evanescent ones.
+In this appendix we give the renormalization of dim-10 length-4 and length-5 physical operators, which contains nonzero mixing to the evanescent ones.
+As a review, the renormalization of the dimension-four operator is well known, see \emph{e.g.}~\cite{Gehrmann:2011aa}, and one-loop renormalization for dimension 6 and 8 operators were considered in \cite{Gracey:2002he,Morozov:1984goy, Neill:2009tn, Harlander:2013oja, Dawson:2014ora}.
+The two-loop renormalization for dimension-6 operators (also with quark operators) were given in \cite{Jin:2018fak, Jin:2019opr}.
+The two-loop renormalization for length-3 operators with dimension 8-16 are given in our recent work \cite{Jin:2020pwh}.

 In Appendix~\ref{app:dim10oper4d-len4} and \ref{app:dim10oper4d-len5}, we give the expressions of dim-10 basis physical operators of length four and length five.
 In Appendix~\ref{app:Znon-eva}, we give the renormalization matrix of physical operators as well as the anomalous dimensions.
 In Appendix~\ref{app:finiteZ}, we consider the finite renormalization scheme which includes finite terms into the renormalization matrix to absorb the finite mixing from evanescent operators to the physical ones.
 In Appendix~\ref{app:Nequalto2}, we discuss the change in basis operators and renormalization matrix when $N_c$ is reduced to 2.

 For the convenience of notation, we use integer numbers to represent Lorentz indices and abbreviate $D_i D_j ....$ as $D_{ij...}$.
 The same integers mean the indices are contracted, such as $F_{12}F_{12} = F_{\mu\nu}F^{\mu\nu}$.